BrianWill/pigeon/docs/go-lang.md

-## Learning Go after StaticPigeon
+## Learning Go after GoPigeon

-Once you've learned StaticPigeon, learning Go is primarily a matter of learning the different syntax and the essential parts of the Go standard library (which is much, much larger than what StaticPigeon offers).
-Additionally, there are some small semantic changes and additions.
+Once you've learned GoPigeon, learning Go is primarily a matter of learning the different syntax and the essential parts of the Go standard library (which is much, much larger than what GoPigeon offers).
+Beyond syntax, there are a few few additional features (nested functions, closures, go routines, channels, const).

 ## infix operators, function calls, and assignment